pippim/pippim.github.io/index.md

 file for the page you are reading now and available [here 🔗](https://github.com/pippim/pippim.github.io/edit/main/index.md "See this website code on GitHub Pages").

-With GitHub Pages you can get your own website up and running in a weekend by picking from a collection of website designs called themes.
-Then simply type your information into markdown files.
+Get your own website up and running in a weekend by picking from a collection of website designs called themes.
+Then type your information into markdown files.

 GitHub Pages is free.
 You can update your website from a MAC, a PC running Windows or Linux, and even from your cell phone.